-- Plan showing location of monitoring points provided. - Depths of holes detailed. - Dates of observations and depth to groundwater recorded. - More winter observations required for buoyancy calculations. - Evidence of the strata within borehole or monitoring pits provided.
+- Plan showing location of monitoring points provided. - Depths of holes detailed. - Dates of observations and depth to groundwater recorded. - Evidence of the strata within borehole or monitoring pits provided.

 Requested to aid speed of assessment

 - Plan showing the peak groundwater levels at each monitoring point in mAOD. - Peak groundwater levels recorded in metres below ground level and mAOD.